-The interviewer wants to know your understanding concerning the skills and traits needed by a president to work effectively.
+The interviewer wants to know your understanding of the skills and traits needed by a president to work effectively.

 Tip #1: Mention the skills and competencies that presidents should possess

-Good oral and written communication skills are very important in this role as a president communicates often with board members, frontline employees, and executives.
-As the head of a business or organization, he or she should have strong leadership skills including the ability to share and articulate a mission and vision.
+Good oral and written communication skills are very important as a president often communicates with board members, frontline employees, and executives.
+As the head of a business or organization, he or she should have strong leadership skills, including the ability to share and articulate a mission and vision.
 Problem-solving, relationship building, and people skills are also very vital for the success of a president.